How to Install the LEMP Stack on Windows WSL

 What is LEMP?

-LEMP is short for Linux (Ubuntu), Nginx [engine x] HTTP Server, MariaDB or MySQL Database Server, and PHP Scripting Language.
-These are free, open-source programs that work together.
-They power many websites and content management systems (CMS) like WordPress today.
+LEMP, a common software bundle for web servers, stands for Linux (Ubuntu), Nginx HTTP Server, MariaDB or MySQL Database Server, and PHP Scripting Language.
+These are free, open-source programs that function together to power many websites and content management systems, such as WordPress, as of today.

 Why Install LEMP on Windows?

-You can install the LEMP stack on Windows WSL to run Linux tools directly on your Windows PC.
-This lets web developers test websites in a Linux setup without leaving Windows, making it super handy.
+Installing the LEMP stack on Windows WSL lets you run Linux web development tools right on your Windows computer.
+This setup is great for developers who want to test websites in a Linux environment without leaving Windows, making the process much more convenient.
+WSL 2 is the newest version and runs faster.

 WSL 2 is the newest version.
 It runs faster and works better than the old version.
 It lets you run a complete Linux operating system inside Windows.